Ferdinando Gorges: Ancestry

 The Gorges family arrived in England with the Norman Conquest.
 (Note: Baxter says that the Gorges family take their name from a hamlet in Lower Normandy near Carentan.
 From thence Ranolph de Gorges accompanied the Norman conquerors in 1066.)
 The male line of the Gorges family died out in 1331 on the death of Ralph de Gorges, 2nd Baron Gorges (d.1331), of Knighton, Isle of Wight.
 They were said to have lived in Somersetshire from the time of King Henry I and held their estates in Wraxall since the time of King Edward II.
 The Gorges were recipients of many royal appointments and privileges since Edward's time.

 Ferdinando's great-great-grandfather married the eldest daughter of John Howard, 1st Duke of Norfolk, from which connection they claim royal descent.
 Ferdinando's father Edward Gorges, as first born, became the heir of the family estate in Wraxal when his father died in 1558 when he was 21.
 Notwithstanding the family tradition in royal offices, neither Edward nor his father Edmund took part in public affairs (the early deaths of both of them may have been a partial explanation).

-Ferdinando's mother was Cecily Lygon, a daughter of William Lygon of Madresfield, Worcestershire (1512-1567), (whose ancestors' connection with the throne could be traced back to King Richard II), by his wife Eleanor Denys, a daughter of Sir William Denys (d.1533) of Dyrham, High Sheriff of Gloucestershire, whose family was the heir of the Russells of Dyrham, a descendant of which family in a direct male line was Ferdinando Gorges.
+Ferdinando's mother was Cecily Lygon, a daughter of William Lygon of Madresfield, Worcestershire, (whose ancestors' connection with the throne could be traced back to King Richard II), and his wife Eleanor Denys, a daughter of Sir William Denys of Dyrham, High Sheriff of Gloucestershire, whose family was the heir of the Russells of Dyrham, a descendant of which family in a direct male line was Ferdinando Gorges.
 Among their descendants were the Earls Beauchamp.
 Ferdinando Gorges was named after his mother's brother, Ferdinando Lygon.
 After the death of Edward Gorges, Cecily married John Vivian of Brydges.

 Ferdinando's only sibling was his older brother Edward, who was baptised at Wraxall on 5 September 1564.
 Edward entered Hart Hall, Oxford, in 1582.